Alfresco/docs-activiti-enterprise/docs/administrator/deploy/README.md

 	7. (Optional) [Customize any application infrastructure](../deploy/infrastructure.md) on the **Infrastructure** tab before deploying.

-		**Note**: This includes using custom Docker images and setting custom variables to set external PostgreSQL instances.
+		**Note**: This includes using custom Docker images, setting custom variables to set external PostgreSQL instances and configuring an event gateway.

 3. **Create** the descriptor.